-Brain Fog They Called Stress.
-It Was a Traumatic Brain Injury.
+Brain Fog.
+They Missed the Traumatic Brain Injury.

 My husband needed three things from the grocery store: limes, cilantro, and a jalapeño.
 He was making tacos and rattled them off as I grabbed my keys.